MicrosoftDocs/office-developer-client-docs/docs/access/access-desktop-database-reference/importexportdata-macro-action.md

 # ImportExportData Macro Action

 **Applies to**: Access 2013 | Office 2013

 You can use the **ImportExportData** action to import or export data between the current Access database (.mdb or .accdb) or Access project (.adp) and another database.
 For Microsoft Access databases, you can also link a table to the current Access database from another database.
 With a linked table, you have access to the table's data while the table itself remains in the other database.

 > [!NOTE]
-> <P>This action will not be allowed if the database is not trusted.
-For more information about enabling macros, see the links in the See Also section of this article.</P>
+> This action will not be allowed if the database is not trusted.
+For more information about enabling macros, see the links in the See Also section of this article.

 ## Settings